NeilGraham/rdfhash/README.md

 # RDF Hash

-Command-line tool for converting blank nodes to sha256 (+ other hashing algorithm) values.
+Command-line tool for converting blank nodes to sha256 values (+ other hashing algorithms).

 Predicates and objects of a blank node subject get hashed together to form a resolvable identifier.
 The blank node is then replaced with the newly generated hash.